MOHITKOURAV01/Dino/README.md

 * How to Play:-

-Open Jump-o-Saurus (it will launch automatically when there's no internet).
+Open Jump-o-Saurus... (it will launch automatically when there's no internet).

 Press the Spacebar to make the dinosaur jump.